 Fighting Illicit Trade

-The “Recommendations for EU Regulation 2018/574 implementation while minimising retail supply chain disruption” provides suggestions to MOs on how to minimise retail supply chain issues while correctly implementing the recent EU tobacco track and trace rules to fight against illicit trade.
+A document has been published, which provides suggestions to MOs on how to minimise retail supply chain impacts, while properly implementing the recent EU tobacco track and trace rules to fight illicit trade.

-The document includes MOs recommendations for a consistent GS1 standards-based implementation of the new EU regulation taking into account:
+This text contains MOs recommendations for a consistent implementation of the new EU regulation based on GS1 standards, taking into account:

-• B2B trade (e.g., distributor to wholesaler or retailer, wholesaler to trading partner, retail DC to stores) where GS1-based, aggregate level identification is used
+• B2B trade (e.g. distributor to wholesaler or retailer, wholesaler to trading partner, retail CD to shops) where GS1-based aggregate level identification is used;

-• B2B trade where GS1-based, aggregate level identification is unavailable (e.g., broken cartons to restock vending machines, large ‘make your own’ containers, damaged cartons)
+• B2B trade where GS1-based aggregate level identification is not available (e.g. broken cartons to refill vending machines, large “make your own” containers, damaged cartons);

-• How to avoid POS disruption of non-GS1 identifiers/barcodes on unit packs
+• How to avoid disruption at point of sale of non-GS1 identifiers/barcodes on unit packs;

-To know more about how GS1 Standards can help to fight illicit trade, click here.
+To find out more about how GS1 standards can help combat illicit trade, click here

 Related Publications